-The roof space inspection was limited to a head and shoulders style basis only, due to the presence of insulation material being laid between and over the ceiling joists.
+The roof space inspection was limited to a head and shoulders style basis only, due to the small hatch sizes and presence of insulation material being laid between the ceiling joists.

 No close inspection was possible to enclosed areas beneath and around washing appliances and sanitary fittings.